MuhammadIbtasam123/OS_SIMULATOR/README.md

 2. Semaphore
 ● Teacher Assistant Evaluation Problem

-In this problem, You have to achieve synchronization.
+In this problem, we have to achieve synchronization.
 There will be 1 teacher assistant, N chairs for students who will wait for evaluation, 1 chair for a student who will evaluate his/her assignment.
 ● If there is no student then the teacher assistant will be busy with his work.